2022 Graco 4Ever DLX Platinum All-in-One Review

 Will the 4Ever last “forever”?
 Is it the only seat a family will ever need?
 That depends, but for most families, it will do the job.
 It will fit most newborns well, and will certainly move with a child through most rear-facing, forward-facing, and boostering needs.
 It has a very generous 10-year lifespan, but time could be lost between when it’s manufactured and when it starts being used for the child.
 It’s also possible that the child may not pass the 5-Step Test before the seat expires.
 In that case, the 4Ever won’t technically last forEVER, but it’ll come awfully close.
 It might not be the best choice for people who enjoy getting new seats often (*coughcough*), but for parents who want to stick with one seat for a long time, the Graco 4Ever could be an excellent option.

-Currently, the Graco 4Ever DLX retails for $349.99 but can often be found on sale at Amazon and other stores (currently for $239.99 at the time of this publication).
+Currently, the Graco 4Ever DLX retails for $299.99 but can often be found on sale at Amazon and other stores.
 It is relatively expensive upfront but represents a good value considering the 10 years before the seat expires.

 Please visit Graco’s website for more information.